nychealth/EH-dataportal/content/data-stories/zappa/index.md

 ## Step-by-Step: How do we use ZAPPA?

 **First, create an account.**
+[Visit ZAPPA and create an account](https://treehug-app.its.unc.edu/nyserda/).
 Your estimates and results will be saved to your account.

 **Next, start a new run.**
 Select Start a new NYC run.
 Give it a name and description - the model and results will be saved to your account.